Build a NAT-enabled Router (2022-04-20)¶

 The previous guide contains a template and partial ruleset to help you enable NAT and restrict traffic forwarded between networks.
 Save a copy of this template in the home directory of your Pi and fill in the missing values so that it complies with the following requirements:

-• Include a rule to allow all outbound packets on the forward chain.
+chain. - Include a rule to allow inbound packets on the

 After you finish filling in the missing values in the reference template according to the above specifications, follow the instructions in the provided tutorial to test your rules and load them at boot.